Download

 The lab proposes to offer a platform for innovative research activities, stemming from the dialogue between the humanities and the social sciences.
 The respective departments have longstanding traditions and reputations of excellence in cultural sociology and cultural trauma, and in the mnemohistory and anthropology of the ancient world.
 The lab will bring these interests and expertise together in research seminars, workshops, supervision and publications, with a constant commitment in outreach, dissemination and education.

-The lab works closely with another Laboratory of the University of Trento (LabSA - Ancient Civilization Lab) and is affiliated with TraMe - Center for the Semiotic Study of Memory in Bologna and with the Memory Studies Association; other affiliations with international memory networks, forums and associations will be established in due course.
+The lab works closely with another Laboratory of the University of Trento (LabSA - Ancient Civilization Lab) and other research centres on the territory (Museo Storico Italiano della Guerra and ISIG_Istituto Storico Italo-Germanico), is affiliated with TraMe - Center for the Semiotic Study of Memory in Bologna and with the Memory Studies Association; other affiliations with international memory networks, forums and associations will be established in due course.

 An official presentation of the Lab is scheduled on Dec.
 16th, 2022: a round table on the theme 'What is memory?' is scheduled at 10am (Department of Humanities, room 007), with the participation of several memory scholars, from different Departments of the University of Trento, and Sarah Gensburger (French National Center for Scientific Research), current president of the Memory Studies Association.